 Diamante K -Tulum Beach

-Diamante K is a boutique hotel located on the beach, it actually has a small private cove-like beach at the hotel and is a 5-minute walk from the public beach.
-This hotel gives off that boho Tulum beach vibes and is a fantastic spot to spend a couple of nights on the beach.
+Diamante K is a boutique hotel located on the beach, it has a small private cove-like beach at the hotel and is a 5-minute walk from the public beach.
+This hotel gives off that boho Tulum beach vibe and is a fantastic spot to spend a couple of nights on the beach.
 Read all about my stay at Diamante K here.